 De la Torre, Visitacion “Chit” R. Cultural Icons of the Philippines.
 Makati City: Tower Book House, 2002.

 De Vega, Guillermo.
 Film and Freedom: Movie Censorship in the Philippines.
 Manila: De Vega, 1975.
-Includes reviews of Lino Brocka’s Tubog sa Ginto (Lea Productions, 1970) and Celso Ad.
-Castillo’s Kung Bakit Dugo ang Kulay ng Gabi (AA Productions, 1973).
+Includes reviews of Tubog sa Ginto [Dipped in Gold], dir.
+Lino Brocka (Lea Productions, 1970); and Kung Bakit Dugo ang Kulay ng Gabi [Why Blood Is the Color of Night], dir.
+Celso Ad.
+Castillo (AA Productions, 1973).

 Del Mundo, Clodualdo Jr., ed.
-Making Waves: 10 Years of Cinemalaya.
+Making Waves: 10 Years of Cinemalaya [Philippine Independent Film Festival].
 Mandaluyong City: Anvil Publishing, 2014.

 ———.
-Maynila: Sa mga Kuko ng Liwanag [Manila: In the Claws of Light], ’Merika [with Gil Jose Quito], at Alyas Raha Matanda [with Herky del Mundo]: Tatlong Dulang Pampelikula [Three Screenplays].
+Maynila: Sa mga Kuko ng Liwanag [Manila: In the Claws of Neon], ’Merika [with Gil Jose Quito], at Alyas Raha Matanda [with Herky del Mundo]: Tatlong Dulang Pampelikula [Three Screenplays].
 Manila: De La Salle University Press, 1992.
 Screenplays of Maynila: Sa mga Kuko ng Liwanag, dir.
-Lino Brocka (Cinema Artists, 1975) and ’Merika, dir.
+Lino Brocka (Cinema Artists, 1975); and ’Merika, dir.
 Gil Portes (Adrian Films, 1984).

 ———.
 Native Resistance: Philippine Cinema and Colonialism, 1898-1941.
 Manila: De La Salle University Press, 1998.

 ———, ed.
 Spirituality and the Filipino Film.
 Film and Faith series.
-Sta.
-Mesa City: Communication Foundation for Asia, 2010.
+Manila: Communication Foundation for Asia, 2010.

 ———.
 Writing for Film.
 [Manila]: Communication Foundation for Asia, 1981.

-———, and Mike de Leon.
+Del Mundo, Clodualdo Jr., and Mike de Leon.
 Rizal [and] Bayaning 3rd World [3rd World Hero]: Dalawang Dulang Pampelikula [Two Screenplays].
 Manila: De La Salle University Press, 2000.
-Screenplays of Rizal (dir.
-Mike de Leon, unfinished) and Bayaning 3rd World, dir.
+Screenplays of Rizal, dir.
+Mike de Leon (unfinished); and Bayaning 3rd World, dir.
 Mike de Leon (Cinema Artists, 2000).

-Del Rosario, Simeon G. The Subversive Impact: Sakada of Behn Cervantes (A Critique).
+Del Rosario, Simeon G. The Subversive Impact: Sakada [Plantation Laborer] of Behn Cervantes (A Critique).
 Quezon City: Simeon G. del Rosario, 1976.
-A study of Sakada (Behn Cervantes, dir., Sagisag Films, 1976).
+A study of Sakada, dir.
+Behn Cervantes (Sagisag Films, 1976).

 ———.
 Short Film: Emergence of a New Philippine Cinema.
 Ed.
 Alfred A. Yuson.
-Metro Manila: Communication Foundation for Asia, 1985.
+Manila: Communication Foundation for Asia, 1985.
+Translated to Spanish as El Cortometraje (1986).

 Deyto, Epoy.
-Krisis at Pelikula: Mga Paunang Tala tungkol sa mga Imahe at Eksena sa Panahon ng Digma [Crisis and Film: Initial Notes about Images and Scenes during a Time of War].
-Pasig City: tollidBilly & Shonenbat Collective, 2018.
+Krisis at Pelikula: Mga Paunang Tala tungkol sa mga Imahe at Eksena sa Panahon ng Digma [Crisis and Film: Preliminary Notes about Images and Scenes during a Time of War].
+Pasig City: TollidBilly & Shonenbat Collective, 2018.
 Available at the author’s Missing Codec blog.

 Deza, Alfonso B. Mythopoeic Poe: Understanding the Masa as Audience through the Films of Fernando Poe Jr. Manila: Great Books Publications, 2006.

 Diaz-Abaya, Marilou.
 José Rizal.
-Brochure for the film premiere.
 Quezon City: University of the Philippines College of Mass Communication, 1999.
+Commemorative volume for José Rizal, dir.
+Marilou Diaz-Abaya (GMA Films, 1998).

 Dimaranan, Irma V. Naglalayag [Silent Passage].
 Quezon City: University of the Philippines Press, 2006.
 Screenplay of Naglalayag, dir.
 Maryo J. de los Reyes (Angora Films, 2004).